 The Collegiate Recovery Program is a set of services to help students work through the process of recovery from addictive behaviors such as substance abuse.
-For health safety reasons and for increasing accessibility, the Collegiate Recovery Program is now offering online consultation services and online support groups.
+The Collegiate Recovery Program is now offering consultation sessions and support group sessions online and in-person.
+Students are encouraged to contact the session for any questions regarding these options.